Historic 1925 Schoolhouse

 Big Laurel Creek

 This high elevation mountain stream is a cornerstone of our aquatic programming.
 Here, guests participate in snorkeling, macroinvertebrate surveys, water quality testing, and stream exploration.
-Big laurel creek supports an array of high elevation wildlife including trout, crayfish, snakes, kingfishers, and more!
+Big laurel creek supports an array of high elevation wildlife including trout, crayfish, aquatic insects, snakes, kingfishers, and more!